Microfluidics & Nanosensor

-The ambitious pursuit of these research targets is energizing.
-“We are aiming for breakthroughs,” states Dr. Tomoike, unequivocally, “in fundamental material science as well as unprecedented technologies for diagnostic, therapeutic and surgical functions.”
+The ambitious pursuit of these research targets is energizing, and have the potential for fundamental breakthroughs in the science of materials as well as offer unprecedented technologies for diagnostics, therapeutics, and surgical functions.